-A school district opted out of free meals for students.
-Parents are trying to change that.
+A school district opted out of a free meals program, saying students could ‘become spoiled’

 “If anything, it’s the opposite effect,” she said.
 “The one that’s based on conditions because it’s required to have low income might create the disincentives the board is talking about, but the universal one is less likely to create disincentives.”

-The income families do not spent on school lunches, Marinescu said, can be poured into finding better job opportunities and into the community’s betterment.
-Research by Jessie Handbury, one of Marinescu’s colleagues at Penn, shows that one of these programs’ indirect effects is lower grocery costs.
+The income families do not spend on school lunches, Marinescu said, can be poured into finding better job opportunities and into community improvement.
+Research by Jessie Handbury, one of Marinescu’s colleagues at Pennsylvania, shows that one of these programs’ indirect effects is lower grocery costs.

 Marinescu said moving to a universal program can provide further advantages: giving a meal to children whose families do not qualify but would still benefit and those who are deterred from filling the application because of the stigma.